Eurasian Eagle Owl

 In a classic British compromise the Eurasian Eagle Owl officially remains an alien species but as a resident wild bird is protected from being killed.

-Our group (or parliament) of five Eurasian Eagle Owls are all re-homed unwanted pets.
+Our pair of Eurasian Eagle Owls are both re-homed unwanted pets.
 Such a large species of owl seems to make them a popular choice.
 Owls are specialist birds and most certainly not pets and what a surprise - they are very noisy at night-time!